Fallout 76 hands-on: What’s gained and lost by going online

 Fighting together

-Combat works much as it did in Fallout 4.
+Aside from all the crafting, combat works much as it did in Fallout 4.
 You use melee or ranged weapons (aka guns) to fight irradiated giant bugs and super mutants.
 You can just aim and shoot as you would in any other first-person shooter, but you can also use VATS for auto-targeting.

 In Fallout, VATS slows down time so you could target enemies and their body parts, giving you a probability of successfully landing your shot based on aspects such as your character’s ability and positioning.
 It helps give the combat a stats-based RPG feel despite its first-person perspective.
 It makes fighting more about strategy and less about aiming.